AGRINFO AGRINFO logo

 What is changing?

+In December 2023, the EU proposed to amend the MRLs for "cypermethrins (sum of isomers)" on certain products.
 The group of cypermethrins consists of cypermethrin and its isomers alpha-cypermethrin, beta-cypermethrin, and zeta-cypermethrin.
-The official EU definition is “cypermethrin including other mixtures of constituent isomers (sum of isomers)”.
+The current official EU definition of cypermethrin is “cypermethrin including other mixtures of constituent isomers (sum of isomers)”.

 Why?